reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ```
 We define dependencies using `requires` keyword.
 We are referencing our newly created, `hello.module`.
 Packages that are not exported are, by default, module private and cannot be seen from outside of the module.

-To read more about Java module system please refer to [the docs](https://openjdk.java.net/jeps/261).
+To read more about the Java module system please refer to [the docs](https://openjdk.java.net/jeps/261)

-### Try-with-resources
+### Try-with-resources Improvement
 Try-with-resources is a feature that enables us to declare new resources on a `try-catch` block to tell the JVM to release these resources after the code has run.
 The only condition is that the declared resource implements an `Autoclosable` interface.
 #### Manual Closing of Resource
 We want to read text using `BufferedReader`. `BufferedReader` is a closable resource, so we need to make sure that it is properly closed after use.
 Before Java 8 we would do it like this: